The Veralon Leadership Team

 Previously, Mark was senior vice president at a nationally recognized healthcare consulting firm, and a leader within the planning and business advisory practice.
 Prior to joining that firm, Mr. Dubow was the president of another healthcare consulting firm.
 Before that he was a senior manager in the national healthcare consulting practice of a Big Four accounting firm, where he led the South/West Region of the firm’s Accelerated Solutions Services, and was Director, Strategic Planning Services, for the South/West Region.

-Mark is a frequent speaker for organizations including the Hospital Association of Southern California, Texas Health Trustees, the VHA, the Texas Hospital Association, the Association of Healthcare Enterprises, the Association of Community Cancer Centers, and the Society for Healthcare Strategy and Market Development, among others.
-He has taught courses for the American College of Healthcare Executives since 1999.
-Mark has published in books and more than 30 articles on a wide variety of topics.
+Mark is a frequent speaker for organizations including the American College of Healthcare Executives (ACHE), Healthcare Financial Management Association, and the Society for Healthcare Strategy and Market Development, among others.
+He has taught courses on growth and health systems of the future for the ACHE since 1999.
+Mark has published in books and more than 35 articles on a wide variety of topics.

 Mark holds an MBA degree from the University of Michigan, a master’s degree in public health, with an emphasis on healthcare planning and policy, from UCLA, and a bachelor’s degree in biology from Colgate University.